CodeCosts

 Full Cursor pricing breakdown →

-Claude Code — Best for Complex Swift Projects
+Claude Code — Best Terminal Agent for iOS

 Swift strengths: